What Is Meant By ‘A Gifted Child’?

 - many, diverse and wide-ranging interests

-– likes experimenting / takes original approach to things
+- likes experimenting and takes an original approach to things

 Unfortunately, in both the areas of education and psychology, research into gifted children is, relative to other areas of study within these disciplines, quite limited so firm conclusions about problems faced by gifted children are yet to be drawn; however, there are definite indications that many gifted children are misunderstood and that the causes of many of their behavioural characteristics are being misinterpreted.